SSG-DRD-IOT/lab-overview-mraa-and-upm-libraries/README.md

 # Overview of MRAA and UPM Library

-## What is the MRAA Library?
+## What are the MRAA and UPM Libraries?
 ![](./images/mraa.png)
-RAA is a C/C++ library with bindings to Java, Python and JavaScript to interface with the IO on a variety of IoT boards.
-Use of libmraa abstracts your specific hardware and uses board detection at runtime to create portable code that will work across many supported platforms.
+RAA is a C/C++ library that abstracts programming sensors and actuators from the hardware used and allows the developer to create portable code that will work across many IoT platforms.

+UPM is built on the cross-platform MRAA library, and it provides a high level object-oriented interface for more that 400 supported sensors.

+For example, if you write a program to control an LED using the MRAA api it is portable across the Up<sup>2</sup> board, Minnowboard, Raspberry Pi*, Beaglebone Black* and other supported boards.

+The MRAA api interface will be familiar to many developers who have programming using the Arduino API.
+To turn on an LED the developer must choose and GPIO, set it to be an input or an output and then set the GPIO to HIGH.

+The UPM api provides a high level object-oriented interface built on the MRAA api.
+For example instead of setting GPIOs HIGH and LOW, a developer can declare a LED object and call the *on*()* and *off() functions.

 The intent is to make it easier for developers and sensor manufacturers to map their sensors & actuators on top of supported hardware and to allow control of low level communication protocol by high level languages & constructs.

-**The MRAA/UPM Advantage is that the developer can write sensor/actuator code in a language of their choice and the MRAA/UPM API abstracts the hardware making it portable to a variety of IoT boards.**

 ##### Further Information
 - [MRAA on Github](https://github.com/intel-iot-devkit/mraa)